Object detection: Benchmarks

 For object localization, true positive is often measured by the thresholded intersection over union.
-For example, if there is a traffic sign in the image, with a bounding box drawn by a human ("ground truth label"), then a neural network has detected the traffic sign (a true positive) at 0.5 threshold iff it has drawn a bounding box whose IoU with the ground truth is above 0.5.
+For example, if there is a traffic sign in the image, with a bounding box drawn by a human ("ground truth label"), then a neural network has detected the traffic sign (a true positive) at 0.5 threshold if it has drawn a bounding box whose IoU with the ground truth is above 0.5.
 Otherwise, the bounding box is a false positive.

 If there is only a single ground truth bounding box, but multiple predictions, then the IoU of each prediction is calculated.
 The prediction with the highest IoU is a true positive if it is above threshold, else it is a false positive.
 All other predicted bounding boxes are false positives.
 If there is no prediction with an IoU above the threshold, then the ground truth label has a false negative.

 For simultaneous object localization and classification, a true positive is one where the class label is correct, and the bounding box has an IoU exceeding the threshold.

 Simultaneous object localization and classification is benchmarked by the mean average precision (mAP).
-The average precision (AP) of the network for a class of objects is the area under the precision-recall curve as the IoU threshold is varied.
+The average precision (AP) of the network for a class of objects is the area under the precision-recall curve as the confidence threshold is varied.
 The mAP is the average of AP over all classes.

 Methods

-Simplified example of training a neural network in object detection: The network is trained by multiple images that are known to depict starfish and sea urchins, which are correlated with "nodes" that represent visual features.
-The starfish match with a ringed texture and a star outline, whereas most sea urchins match with a striped texture and oval shape.
-However, the instance of a ring textured sea urchin creates a weakly weighted association between them.